![]() |

 "They had been brought up together in life, in death they were not divided," the newspaper reported, "and together they sleep the last sleep."

-Sadly, similar scenes played out thoroughout Connecticut as bodies flowed into the state in late September and October 1862 in the awful aftermath of Antietam.
+Similar scenes played out thoroughout Connecticut as bodies flowed into the state in late September and October 1862 in the aftermath of Antietam.
 Funerals in towns from Lebanon to New Britain to Middletown and Rockvillle and elsewhere were commonplace.

 "It is seldom that we are called upon to bury so many braves in so short a space of time," the Courant reported nearly a month after the battle.